department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/service-disabled/return-to-job.md

 - Are enrolled in Vocational Rehabilitation and Employment (VR&amp;E), **and**
 - Would like to return to your former job

-**Note:** Having an employment handicap means your service-connected disability limits your ability to  prepare for, get, and keep suitable employment (a job that doesn’t make your disability worse, is stable, and matches your abilities, aptitudes, and interests).
+**Note:** Having an employment handicap means your service-connected disability limits your ability to  prepare for, obtain, and maintain suitable employment (a job that doesn’t make your disability worse, is stable, and matches your abilities, aptitudes, and interests).

 </div>

 ### What kind of benefits can I get?

 Help with the process of returning to the job you held before you deployed.

-### Get more information

-We offer other employment resources for Servicemembers and Veterans.
-[Learn about the other VA employment resources](/employment/job-seekers/employment-support/).

-Find out if our counselors can help you transition from military to college life.
-[Learn about VetSuccess on Campus](/employment/vocational-rehab-and-employment/vetsuccess/).

-Connect with more resources outside VA that can help you in your job search.
-[See our list of external resources](/employment/vocational-rehab-and-employment/external-resources/).

 <hr>